 People have put off buy a house due to the uncertainly around Brexit.
 But with the election of a new prime-minister Boris Johnson and a decision over Brexit, this have begun to move forward once more.

-Houses that have been on the market for a long time – the implications
+What are the implications for houses that have been on the market for a long time?

-Houses that have been on the market for a long time get put under a microscope
+Houses that have been on the market for a long time are put under a microscope

 It’s true to say that any house that’s been on the market for longer than is the norm will get put under a microscope.
 Or if not a microscope, as least a magnifying glass.

 What might ordinarily not be a problem might come into focus.
 For example, buyers may begin to ask extra questions about why it isn’t selling.
 The location will come more into focus.

 The proximity to the road may become a problem when ordinarily for that person it wouldn’t have been so.
 A small crack in the wall may become a worry for subsidence.